 Then there were the 12% that write case studies and white papers.
 Each of these content types will require a different sort of outline, especially with regard to the amount of detail included.

 While the aim is never to create a perfect first draft, having a good outline can get you pretty close.
+In your outline, include ideas for content upgrades like downloadables, images, etc.

 5. Write the Ending First